|Teaching method||Contact hours|

 These examples indicate that the chemical and physical properties of surfaces are vitally important.
 In upcoming technologies like nanotechnology, the properties of surfaces are becoming more important, due to the increasingly high surface area-to-volume ratio.

-This course deals with the (bio-organic) chemistry of surfaces: attaching molecules onto a surface, showing that attachment was successful, and doing something highly useful with it.
-Subjects that will be treated in this course are:
+This course deals with the (bio-organic) chemistry of surfaces: the attachment and deposition of molecules onto a surface, showing that the surface modification was successful, and doing something highly useful with it.
+Topics that will be treated in this course are:

-- analytical methods for characterization of surfaces through techniques like contact angle measurements, AFM, STM, XPS;
+- analytical methods for the characterization of surfaces through techniques, including contact angle measurements, AFM, STM, and XPS;

-- preparation and characterization of inorganic, polymeric and dendritic nanoparticles, with an eye to their applications in diagnostics, medicine, drug delivery, etc.;
+- preparation and characterization of inorganic nanoparticles, with an eye to their (medical) applications and toxicity studies;

 After successful completion of this course students are expected to be able to:

 - define key concepts from the course related to (bio-)organic surface chemistry;

-- describe reaction mechanisms covered in the course (on polymer and dendrimer synthesis, click reactions, surface modification reactions, and the synthesis of nanoparticles and nanoporous materials), and to apply these reactions in the design of new structures and surfaces;
+- describe reaction mechanisms covered in the course (on polymer synthesis, click reactions, surface modification reactions, and the synthesis of nanoparticles and nanoporous materials), and to apply these reactions in the design of new structures and surfaces;

-- propose preparation methods of various surface-related structures, like dendrimers, polymersomes, (bio-)active surfaces, nanoparticles and micro- and nanotechnological devices; and describe how the structure properties lead to specific (bio-)applications;
+- propose preparation methods of various surface-related structures (see above) and describe how the structure properties lead to specific (bio-)applications;

 - explain the working principle of presented characterization methods; analyze and evaluate results of these methods, and design characterization experiments;

 - understand how organic reactions occur at a surface or interface and how these reactions operate differently at a surface compared to in bulk solution;

-- perform experiments related to polymer and dendrimer synthesis, and to surface chemistry; as well as investigate the formed structures using various experimental techniques;
+- perform experiments related to polymer synthesis and surface chemistry, as well as investigate the formed structures using various experimental techniques;

 - prepare a practical report in which experimental results and appropriate theory are combined;